marcoalopez/ternary_plots/README.md

 # No-fuss ternary plots in Python

+_Brought to you by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/) - Last update: 2022-09-22_

 ## **What is a ternary plot?**

 A [ternary plot](https://en.wikipedia.org/wiki/Ternary_plot) is a triangular diagram that displays the proportion of three variables that sum to a constant, usually 1 or 100%.
 It is a common diagram in solid-earth sciences but is also used in other physical sciences.

 ## **What is the purpose of this repository?**